-Between 1705 and 1881 Tunisia was ruled de facto by the Husaynid Dynasty which was founded by an Ottoman officer.
-From a formal point of view the Bey (civil governor) of Tunis acted on behalf of the Sultan of Constantinople, but when in 1881 the French imposed their protectorate over the country the Ottoman Empire did not react and it just strengthened its garrison in neighbouring Tripolitania.
+Between 1705 and 1881 the Beylik of Tunis was ruled de facto by the Husaynid Dynasty which was founded by an Ottoman officer.
+From a formal point of view the Bey (civil governor) of Tunis acted on behalf of the Sultan of Constantinople, but when in 1881 the French imposed their protectorate over the country the Ottoman Empire did not react and it just strengthened its garrisons in neighbouring Tripolitania.

 The making of a mosaic was a result of teamwork; in general mosaics had a large decorative, often geometric, frame surrounding a small section with figures (emblema) which was executed by pictor musivarius, a more skilled artisan who received a higher remuneration.
 Only very wealthy owners could afford to have the whole mosaic executed by pictor musivarius.

-The wealth of Roman Africa was based on farming and the Four Seasons were a perfect subject for showing the various phases of agricultural works.
+The wealth of Roman Africa was based on farming and the Four Seasons were a perfect subject for showing the various phases of agricultural activities.
 In this respect Neptune was a symbol of fertility.
 For the Romans he was more the god of fresh water, including rain, than of sea.

-Birds: (left) a peacock; (right) game, an early example of still life
+Birds: (left) a peacock; (right) game, an early example of still life from Thysdrus (IIIrd century)

 A Roman house at Carthage is called Villa of the Aviary because of a large mosaic depicting birds.
 Peacocks were a very decorative subject and in some cases their feathers were depicted on their own to form an ornamental pattern as at Thysdrus.

 The mosaic portraying game is another example of xenia.